kevinnguy/twitterhandle/README.md

 and then open the workspace and you should be able to build and run the project.

+To use the client with your Twitter account, you must be logged into Twitter on your device.
+You can configure your login credentials in Settings.

 Frameworks
 ============
 - [STTwitter] [1]